steevsachs/loopback-next/docs/site/Server.md

 ### Enable HTTPS

-Enabling HTTPS for the LoopBack REST server is just a matter of specifying the protocol as `https` and specifying the crendential files.
-You can either use a key-certificate or pfx-passphrase combo.
+Enabling HTTPS for the LoopBack REST server is just a matter of specifying the protocol as `https` and specifying the crendential details.

-In the following app we confiure HTTPS for a bare miminum app using a key-certificate combo.
+In the following app we configure HTTPS for a bare miminum app using a key + certificate chain variant.

 ```ts
 import {RestApplication, RestServer, RestBindings} from '@loopback/rest';